 Molior also carries out various activities outside of established networks in order to stimulate audience development and foster access to high quality productions.

-AURÉLIE BESSONGENERAL DIRECTOR AND ARTISTIC CODIRECTOR
+AURÉLIE BESSONGENERAL AND ARTISTIC DIRECTOR

-DANNY PERREAULTTECHNICAL DIRECTOR
+DANNY PERREAULTTECHNICAL AND LOGISTICS DIRECTOR

 DAVID BEAULIEUELECTRICAL ENGINEER, RADIO-CANADA